 Yes, a Conservation Officer is considered a provincial offences officer under Provincial Offences Act and can therefore issue fines under the EMCPA.

-The Ministry of Environment, Conservation, and Parks has closed all provincial parks and conservation reserves under the authority of the Provincial Parks and Conservation Reserves Act.
-It is an offence to enter a provincial park or conservation reserve.
-For the OFAH’s list of closures visit ofah.org/covid19closures.
+The Ministry of Environment, Conservation, and Parks has reopened all provincial parks and conservation for limited uses.
+For more information regarding Provincial Parks and Conservation Reserves visit ofah.org/covid19closures.

 Yes, although we recommend following the guidance from public health officials.
 Visit ofah.org/safetytips for advice on how to hunt and fish safely during the ongoing pandemic.